Tee-py/savest_task/README.md

-# A Code to demonstrate how to extend django Admin
+# A Project to extend django Built in Admin Functionalities